Bob Colacello

-Life and career
+Early life and education

 Robert Colaciello was born to John and Libby Colaciello in Bensonhurst, New York on May 8, 1947.
 He and his two sisters, Barbara and Suzanne, were raised in Plainview, Long Island.
-He graduated from the Edmund A. Walsh School of Foreign Service at Georgetown University in 1969 and has an MFA in film criticism from Columbia University Graduate School of the Arts.
+He graduated from the Edmund A. Walsh School of Foreign Service at Georgetown University in 1969, and has an MFA in film criticism from Columbia University School of the Arts, where he studied under film critic Andrew Sarris.